 To Let.
 In New Street stands a chapel converted into a dwelling.
 It is a red brick building with pleasant cream and black brick trim, built in 1870.
 Back down New Road.
 Just past the main entrance to the hospital is Zion Primitive Methodist church, built in 1878 and seating 258 was much larger than the New Street chapel.
 It is now apartments.
 From here, Bringewood Chase can be seen across the valley.
 Clouds lay beside the trees.
 The road is a mixture of short terraces of Victorian houses and later 20th century.
 A young woman is on her driving test and has to perform a hill start, which she does flawlessly.
 The road descends to the railway and turns to run alongside for a short distance before arriving at a junction.
 My route moves away from the line and heads north-east along Fishmore Road.

 Two cock Ring-necked Pheasants strut across an area of scrub, formerly the Ludlow Brick, Tile and Pipe works.
 The road passes through the same mixture of Victorian and modern housing to a bridge over the A49.
 Just before the bridge is an older road, now cut off, with a small bridge over Fishmore Brook.
 A Chaffinch sings in trees above the brook and a silent Blackbird watches.
 The A49 is on the route of the Ludlow and Clee railway line which turned south here to join the Manchester line.
 The line was for goods only, running from 1864 to 1962.
 In the distance Titterstone Clee’s flanks are still mottled with snow.
 A rusting barn stands in a nearby field.
-A Common Buzzard flies past and a Carrion Crow does of a bush and follows the raptor to see it off.
+A Common Buzzard flies past and a Carrion Crow rises from a bush and follows the raptor to see it off.
 A wall leads to Fishmore Hall.
 There is an alcove in the wall, much overgrown, which has no discernable use.
 John Hooper Holder was the major builder of Fishmore Hall.
 In the early years it was called Stanton (or Staunton) Lacy House.
 He made substantial alterations and additions in about 1820.
 He knew Jane Austen and is mentioned in her letters.
 The house passed through a number of hands until around 1950 when it became a school and served this function until about 2000.
 It then became derelict for some years.
 In 2007 it was restored and converted into a hotel.

 Beyond is a splendid early 19th century toll house, with an octagonal tower extended with a wing.
 Catkins hang from a leafless Hazel hedge.
 The road descends and forks, I take the left hand branch.
 A Robin sings in trees outside a mid 20th century bungalow.
 On past open fields above which a Skylark sings.
 The road passes under Whitbatch Coppice.
 The cloud lying along the side of Bringewood is diminishing and it feels milder.
 Whitbatch Cottage is partly timber-framed but not as old as it wants to be.
 The Grandstand of Ludlow racecourse lays across the fields.
 Halfway House is another partially timber-framed building.
 These houses I find tricky to date, they may be 18th century but also may be somewhat later.
 The trees and hedges show no signs of spring but there is Dog Mercury flowering at the base of the hedgerow along with patches of Snowdrops.
 A stream, Hope Gutter, runs down from the hillside.
 Wild Garlic, Ransoms, is in leaf on its banks.
 The road reaches a crossroads.
 The eastwards lane runs up over The Hope.
 My route, Carpenter Lane, is westwards to Stanton Lacy.
 A woodpecker drums up in the hillside in Hope Coppice.
 An orange beaked Blackbird watches me from the top is the hedgerow.
 In a field, a silver-backed Ring-necked Pheasant stalks across the cereal shoots.
 A long row of barns runs towards the road from the farmhouse at Manor Farm.
 The lane zig-zags into Stanton Lacy.
 A K6 telephone box has no phone.
 It stands outside the former Post Office which was in a 17th century building.
 Past a couple of timber-framed cottages, both 17th century and the school, now a residence.
 Beside it is the schoolhouse.
 A graveyard stands beside the road.
 Another with the church of St Peter is on the opposite side of the lane.
 Opposite the church is the large former vicarage hidden in trees.
 Numerous Rooks and Jackdaws are around the churchyard with the former’s nests in the trees.
 The church is locked, but as I stand outside a couple enter the porch, and disappear.
 I had been turning the handle the wrong way…